ChelseaGitonga/yolo/ansible-explanation.md

 ## 5. roles
 - system_updates
-Updating the package list and upgrading system packages
+This role ensures that the system's package list is up-to-date and that all installed packages are upgraded to their latest versions.
     ```
     - name: Update package list
     apt: